ncn-foreigners/NMAR/articles/index.md

 - [Developing a New NMAR Estimator](https://ncn-foreigners.ue.poznan.pl/NMAR/index.html/articles/developing_new_nmar_estimator.md):

-  Guide for adding a new NMAR estimator to the `nmar` package
+  Guide for adding a new NMAR estimator to the `NMAR` package

 ### Theory